davidbau/splaylist/README.md

 splaylist.js
 =============

-Splay list with order statistics for Javascript.
+Splay-tree container with order statistics for Javascript.

 version 0.0.0<br>
 Author: David Bau<br>
 Date: 2014 Dec 31

-A SplayList provides **both** fast array-index and fast list-insertion access.
-It is useful for situations such as tracking an array of thousands of lines of text when insertions and deletions must be instant, yet indexing by line number or character must also be fast,
+A SplayList is an array-like container that provides **both** fast array-index and fast list-insertion access.
+It is useful for situations such as tracking an array of thousands of lines of text when insertions and deletions must be instant, yet where indexing by line number or character must also be fast,

 This array-or-list replacement provides:

 * A linked-list interface with O(1) (nanosecond) next() and prev(), and O(log n) (microsecond) insert(), remove(), splice() operations.
 These operations are all fast regardless of the number of elements.
-* An array-style interface for skipping to the nth(i) item, or determining the integer position of a node in O(log n) (microsecond) time.
-Again fast even for a large number of elements.
+* An array-style interface for skipping to the nth(i) item, or getting or setting the value at the ith position.
+* An order-statistic interface, for determining the integer position of a node in O(log n) (microsecond) time.
+Additional order statistics, tracking running sums of any nonnegative weights of each value, can be added by subclassing SplayList.

-The SplayList clas can also be extended to index items by multiple parallel order statistics, for example "total number of bytes to the left".
-Order statistics can be used in O(log n) time.

-Internally a SplayList is a balanced tree (a splay tree).
+Internally a SplayList is an automatically balanced splay tree.
 In practice, splay trees perform better than O(log n) because they take advantage of the typical locality of access in real applications.